 - Mood — Don’t underestimate the power of positive thinking for relieving pain and stress.
 You might not be able to adopt an intense workout regimen while living with osteoarthritis, but even the smallest habit changes can lead to progress over time.
 Once you start to see the results of increased physical activity, you will feel better physically and mentally.

 Your ARBDA physician will be able to recommend the types of exercise(s) that are best to treat your specific condition.
 In general, a low-impact activity such as walking, yoga, biking (standard or stationary), swimming or utilizing an elliptical machine can help you build strength and endurance without putting too much strain on your joints.

 In this infographic, we’ve highlighted a few small, inexpensive exercise tools you can use for osteoarthritis relief in the comfort of your own home. (

 Coping with osteoarthritis can be painful and frustrating.
-With the help of the entire Team at Arthritis, Rheumatic, & Back Disease Associates, you can begin to enjoy a more mobile, pain-free lifestyle.
+With the help of the entire Team at Arthritis, Rheumatic, & Bone Disease Associates, you can begin to enjoy a more mobile, pain-free lifestyle.
 For more information about our osteoarthritis treatment options in Moorestown, NJ, give us a call today.